scriptotek/alma-slipsomat/README.md

 ### Updating default letters

-- Use `python slipsomat.py pull-defaults` to pull in all default letters.
+- Use the slipsomat command `pull-defaults` to pull in all default letters.
 Note that the command takes quite some time to run, since all letters have to be checked as Alma provides no information whatsoever on when the default letters were last updated.